-Peer on Peer Abuse including Child on Child Sexual violence and Sexual Harassment
+25. Child on Child Abuse including Child on Child Sexual Violence and Sexual Harassment

-The DSL, Governing Body/Board and Head Teacher will take due regard to Section 5, KCSiE 2021.
+The DSL, Local Governing Board and Head Teacher will take due regard to Part 5, KCSiE 2022.

 In most instances, the conduct of pupils towards each other will be covered by our behaviour policy.
 However, some allegations may be of such a serious nature that they may raise safeguarding concerns.
-St Nicholas recognises that children are capable of abusing their peers.
+St Nicholas Catholic Primary School recognises that children are capable of abusing their peers.
 It will not be passed off as 'banter' or 'part of growing up'.
-The forms of peer on peer abuse are outlined below.
+The forms of child on child abuse are outlined below.

-- Domestic abuse an incident or pattern of actual or threatened acts of physical, sexual, financial and/or emotional abuse, perpetrated by an adolescent against a current or former dating partner regardless of gender or sexuality. - Child Sexual Exploitation children under the age of 18 may be sexually abused in the context of exploitative relationships, contexts and situations by peers who are also under 18. - Harmful Sexual Behaviour Children and young people presenting with sexual behaviours that are outside of developmentally 'normative' parameters and harmful to themselves and others (For more information, please see Appendix 2). - Upskirting which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+- Domestic abuse an incident or pattern of actual or threatened acts of physical, sexual, financial and/or emotional abuse, perpetrated by an adolescent against a current or former dating partner regardless of gender or sexuality. - Child Sexual Exploitation children under the age of 18 may be sexually abused in the context of

-• Serious Youth Violence 16 - Any offence of most serious violence or weapon enabled crime, where the victim is aged 1-19' i.e. murder, manslaughter, rape, wounding with intent and causing grievous bodily harm.
+- exploitative relationships, contexts and situations by peers who are also under 18. - Harmful Sexual Behaviour Children and young people presenting with sexual behaviours that are outside of developmentally 'normative' parameters and harmful to themselves and others (For more information, please see Appendix 2). - Upskirting which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm. - Serious Youth Violence 16 Any offence of most serious violence or weapon enabled crime, where the victim is aged 1-19' i.e. murder, manslaughter, rape, wounding with intent and causing grievous bodily harm.
 'Youth violence' is defined in the same way, but also includes assault with injury offences.
 All staff will receive training so that they are aware of indicators which may signal that children are at risk from, or involved with serious violence and crime.

-The term peer-on-peer abuse can refer to all of these definitions and a child may experience one or multiple facets of abuse at any one time.
+The term child on child abuse can refer to all of these definitions and a child may experience one or multiple facets of abuse at any one time.
 Therefore, our response will cut across these definitions and capture the complex web of their experiences.

-There are also different gender issues that can be prevalent when dealing with peer on peer abuse (i.e. girls being sexually touched/assaulted or boys being subjected to initiation/hazing type violence).
+There are also different gender issues that can be prevalent when dealing with child on child abuse (i.e. girls being sexually touched/assaulted or boys being subjected to initiation/hazing type violence).

-St Nicholas aims to reduce the likelihood of peer on peer abuse through;
+St Nicholas Catholic Primary School aims to reduce the likelihood of child on child abuse through;

-- the established ethos of respect, friendship, courtesy and kindness; - high expectations of behaviour; - clear consequences for unacceptable behaviour; - providing a developmentally appropriate PSHE/R(S)E and wider curriculum which develops pupils' understanding of healthy relationships, acceptable behaviour, consent, responsibility, respect and dignity, and keeping themselves safe; - systems for any pupil to raise concerns with staff, knowing that they will be listened to, valued and believed; - robust risk assessments and providing targeted work for pupils identified as being a potential risk to other pupils and those identified as being at risk.
+- the established ethos of respect, friendship, courtesy and kindness; - high expectations of behaviour; - clear consequences for unacceptable behaviour; - providing a developmentally appropriate PSHE/R(S)E and wider curriculum which develops pupils' understanding of healthy relationships, acceptable behaviour, consent, responsibility, respect and dignity, and keeping themselves safe; - systems for any pupil to raise concerns with staff, knowing that they will be listened to, valued and believed: - robust risk assessments and providing targeted work for pupils identified as being a potential risk to other pupils and those identified as being at risk. - All reported incidents of child on child abuse must be recorded on CPOMS.
+Any actions, communication with parents or further incidents must also be logged.

-At St Nicholas we recognise that even if there are no reported cases of peer-on-peer abuse, such abuse may still be taking place and is simply not being reported.
-Staff must remain vigilant at all times to signs of peer-on-peer abuse.
+At St Nicholas Catholic Primary School we recognise that even if there are no reported cases of child on child abuse, such abuse may still be taking place and is simply not being reported.
+Staff must remain vigilant at all times to signs of child on child abuse.

-At St Nicholas we have a zero tolerance approach to abuse, and it must never be passed off as banter.
+At St Nicholas Catholic Primary School we have a zero tolerance approach to abuse, and it must never be passed off as banter.